freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/python-for-everybody/networking-write-a-web-browser.md

 mysock.close()
 ```

-What does the preceding code create?
+[hidden]What does the preceding code create?

 ## --answers--